Best Colleges & Universities in Nevada

 Graduation Rate: 59%

 The Career College of Northern Nevada, or CCNN, as it’s more commonly known, is a private college nestled in the Sierra Mountains by Lake Tahoe that offers both diploma and Associate of Occupational Studies programs.
-With classroom and laboratory environments for students to learn and sharpen their skills, CCNN offers plenty of opportunities in a wide variety of technical careers.
+With classroom and laboratory environments for students to learn and sharpen their skills, CCNN provides plenty of opportunities in a wide variety of technical careers.

 Established in 1984 as the Apollo Business and Technical School, CCNN has changed its name multiple times throughout its history, but the university’s commitment to providing a quality education for an affordable price has never wavered.
-Affordable education is a staple of CCNN’s business model, and both current students and future students have many tools available to help them figure out the best way to get the financial assistance that they need to start pursuing their chosen career.
+Affordable education is a staple of CCNN’s business model, and both current and future students are given many tools available to help them figure out the best way to get the financial assistance that they need to start pursuing their chosen career.
 The CCNN website has a financial aid calculator for prospective students, and financial advisers are on hand to help the students who are already on campus.

 Unlike some other technical colleges, CCNN focuses on a wide variety of programs and courses, rather than specializing in one particular career.
 With Medical Assistant training alongside courses in Welding and Fabrication, CCNN has an area of study for each interested student.